ViceroyFaust/JavaRPN/README.md

 | atan    | apply asin to stack 1 in degrees |

 ## To Do:
-- Add square root and cube root functions
-- Add a roll feature, meaning the user can "roll" the stacks down
-- Add a percent feature
 - Add the factorial function
 - Add logarithms (including natural logs)
 - Add "save to memory" function
-- Add a modulus operation
 - Add Radian support
 - Add Scientific Notation support